ternaustralia/TERN-Data-Skills/Landscapes_AusCover-RemoteSensing/GreenVegetationTemporalDynamics/README.md

 Green Vegetation Temporal Dynamics: Monitoring and Analysis using NDVI and Fractional Cover TERN rasters
 </h2> </center>

 The accompanying ‘R’, ‘html’, and 'pdf’ files contain the materials for the two parts tutorial *'Green Vegetation Temporal Dynamics: Monitoring and Analysis using NDVI and Fractional Cover TERN rasters'*.
+A file containing the jupyter notebook version of the tutorial (i.e. '.ipynb' file) is also included.

 The tutorial explores how to monitor and analyse the temporal dynamics of green vegetation.
 To monitor these temporal dynamics it utilizes the Normalize Difference Vegetation Index (NDVI), which is computed in the tutorial from composited seasonal Surface Reflectance images.
 To analyse the causes of the green vegetation temporal dynamics we will explore the changes in the Green Cover Fraction over time.
 All the datasets used in this tutorial are products of TERN’s Landscapes Assessment (AusCover) facility.